-Trustee and the Trust Manager (with a copy to Fitch Ratings) that the Fitch Highly Rated Thresholds are to apply (provided that the Liquidity Facility Provider has a

-Counterparty Rating as at such date), and will continue to apply until the Liquidity Facility Provider notifies the Trustee and the Trust Manager (with a copy to Fitch Ratings) that the Fitch Highly Rated Thresholds are no longer to apply.
-For the avoidance of doubt, the Fitch Highly Rated Thresholds will not cease to apply at any time merely because the rating of the Liquidity Facility Provider has fallen below the Minimum Fitch Highly Rated provided to a Borrower by the Approved Seller under a Housing Loan in that Collection Period which increases the Housing Loan Principal of that Housing Loan and which is not a Redraw (notwithstanding that the scheduled principal balance is required to be increased by reason of the provision of that amount)
+will not apply unless (and until) the Liquidity Facility Provider or the Swap Provider (as applicable) notifies the Trustee and the Trust Manager (with a copy to Fitch Ratings) that the Fitch Highly Rated Thresholds are to apply.
+The Fitch Highly Rated Thresholds will continue to apply from the date of notice until the Liquidity Facility Provider or the Swap Provider (as applicable) notifies the Trustee and the Trust Manager (with a copy to Fitch Ratings) that the Fitch Highly Rated Thresholds are not to apply.
+For the avoidance of doubt, if the Fitch Highly Rated Thresholds apply, the Fitch Highly Rated Thresholds will not cease to apply at any time merely because the rating of the Liquidity Facility Provider or the Swap Provider (as applicable) has fallen below the Minimum Fitch Highly Rated Counterparty Rating at that time means in relation to any Collection Period, an amount provided to a Borrower by the Approved Seller under a Housing Loan in that Collection Period which increases the Housing Loan Principal of that Housing Loan and which is not a Redraw (notwithstanding that the scheduled principal balance is required to be increased by reason of the provision of that amount)